Wisdom Tooth Removal from Floor of Orbit and Maxillary Sinus

 Thorough irrigation with saline solution was then performed.
 Extreme care was taken to ensure that there was no damage to any of the surrounding tissues.
 The gingivoperiosteal flap was then closed with sutures.
 General anesthesia was reversed and the patient was taken to the recovery room.

-Complete satisfaction from the results of the surgery with resolution of symptoms
+Complete satisfaction from the results of the surgery with a resolution of symptoms

 The patient stated that his head felt good for the first time in many years.
 He said that the midfacial heaviness and stuffiness had completely resolved.
 His voice also sounded more resonant and the dullness to it was completely absent.